haimgel/lke-node-dns/README.md

 Once deployed, watch the logs to verify that the controller is working as expected.

+## SPF records glue

+This controller also creates `A` records for each IP address in the target domain, in the form of:
+`A.B.C.D._spf.example.com`.
+The purpose of this is to mark all these Kubernetes nodes as legitimate mail sending hosts in SPF records: all you need to do is to add `exists:%{i}._spf.example.com` to your SPF records.

 ## Cleanup

 This controller adds a finalizer to each node to delete the DNS records when the node is deleted.
 If you stopped using